New Zealand Certificate in Telecommunications Level 3

 *Drug and alcohol testing may be required in some sectors of this industry

-If you are already working in the industry:
+You must be working in the industry:

 Part-Time: 18 months